trychlos/pwix-accounts-hub/README.md

         Defaults to six (6) characters.

+    - `collection`

+        The name of the underlying Mongo collection, defaulting to `name`

 - `async byEmail( email [, options ])`

 Returns a Promise which will resolve to the cleaned up document of the unique user which holds the provided email address, or null if none or several (which would be a bug anyway).